nearform/titus/docs/quick-start/README.md

 npm run docker:dev:logs
 ```

-### Stopping the stack
+### Stopping the Stack
-You can can also stop the stack by running:
+You can stop the stack with the command:

 ```sh
 npm run stop:all